Campionnn/SkyShards/README.md

 - 🔍 **Instant Shard Search**: Autocomplete and search for any Sky Shard by name.
 - 📊 **Fusion Calculator**: Instantly calculates required resources, optimal paths, and costs for fusing shards.
-- 🐸 **Pet & Level Selectors**: Easily set pet levels and Kuudra tier for accurate calculations.
+- � **Shard & Level Selectors**: Easily set shard levels and Kuudra tier for accurate calculations.
 - ⚡ **Performance Optimized**: Ultra-fast, responsive UI with compact, color-coded components.
 - 🎨 **Modern UI/UX**: Clean, compact, and color-coded interface for easy navigation and use.
 - 🛠️ **Settings & Customization**: Max stats, reset, and advanced options for power users.